 - The locales with the highest jump in home prices over the past decade are Eagleville (79%), Nashville (77%), and Columbia (75%).

-- The most affordable large city for home buying is Chattanooga, which has experienced comparatively lower population growth (8.5% rate) but has the least expensive average home price in its category at $259,980.
+- The most affordable fast-growing large city for home buying is Chattanooga, which has experienced comparatively lower population growth (8.5% rate) but has the least expensive average home price in its category at $280K.

 - Mid-sized fast-growth cities have the fastest climbing area home costs while median incomes are stuck.
 The one exception is Franklin, whose median income is just below $100K annually.
 Compare that to the other nine mid-size cities where the median income is about half of that at $50K.